Goddy-2024/moringaGENAI-capstone-project/README.md

   http://localhost:5173/
 ```
 ## Result:
  You can access the login form →Enter your username & password → switch between login & signup.
-In this example of discussing state we focus on the **ability of the user to switch between a login form or a signup form**.
+In this example of discussing state we focus on the **ability of the user to switch between a login form or a signup form, the ability of an application to switch messages in the login/signup process, the ability of an application to create a good user experience**.
 When the user already has an account, the **LoginForm is rendered** whereas when the user doesn't have an account, therefore he/she needs to create one the **SignUp form is rendered** in the page instead, this is only possible by the state `isAccount` which is initialized to false at first, to **track the having Account property** therefore rendering the SignUp form, If the user already has an account and clicks the `"Already have an account text?"`, It triggers the `setIsAccount` state setter function which switches the property of isAccount to true therefore rendering the LoginForm.
+This is only possible by lifting up the isAccount state upto the parent App.jsx component so that it can be accessed by other sibling component since state only flows downwards.

+ #### State managing the property of an application:
+ The **isClicked** property/state is very essential in managing weather a button is clicked or not in both Login and signUp form, here It is used to manage our UI by guiding the user with instructive messages, like the signUp form once a user clicks the signup button, the `"creating account..."` text is displayed this is only possible by the changing the isAccount Property to true to conditionally render text in the button on an onclick event

+ #### Prop drilling
+ The only way the child components(Login and SignUp form) can change the isAccount state is by the parent(App.jsx) "giving them the authority to do so" by "drilling"/ passing down the state setter function `setIsAccount` this enables the login and signUp forms to be rendered or not.

 ### AI Prompts Used (Documentation Reference)
 These are the conceptual prompts used to guide learning, not implementation directly to get code.